john-farina/Zoltar/README.md

 <img src="./src/img/depthPic.png" width="70" />
 </div>

-I cut them this way so i can animate his right hand with css over the crystal ball and place his other hand over a css made table using `z-index` to create more depth in the 2D image.
+I cut them this way so I can animate his right hand with CSS over the crystal ball and place his other hand over a CSS made table using `z-index` to create more depth in the 2D image.
 <br />

 <img src="./src/img/README/leftHandGif.gif" width="120" />

-For the positioning of this project i am using `flex-box` and relative and absolute positioning.
+For the positioning of this project I am using `flex-box` and relative and absolute positioning.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <br/>

 ### Booth & Background
 ####  **Zoltar Text**
-For the text i used a JS library to help with the curve that the fortune telling machines usually have. i Chose *insert library name here* which is a text curving library to solve this issue.
+For the text I used a JS library to help with the curve that the fortune-telling machines usually have.
+I Chose [CircleType](https://github.com/peterhry/CircleType) which is a text curving library to solve this issue.

 <img src="./src/img/README/titleGif.gif" width="300" />
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### **Lamps**
-For the lamps i created 3 divs and shaped them with CSS into what resembles a lamp, i then created another div with a yellow `box-shadow` under the lamps that fades in and out with the color change in the lamp shades.
+For the lamps I created 3 divs and shaped them with CSS into what resembles a lamp, I then created another div with a yellow `box-shadow` under the lamps that fades in and out with the color change in the lamp shades.
 <br/>

 <img src="./src/img/README/lampGif.gif" width="100" />